 Housing costs in Sumner are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities, Sumner isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sumner are a mix of both white- and blue-collar jobs.
-Overall, Sumner is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Sumner who work in office and administrative support (11.73%), management occupations (9.36%), and sales jobs (7.89%).
+Sumner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sumner is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Sumner who work in office and administrative support (13.92%), management occupations (10.32%), and sales jobs (8.13%).

-Sumner is a somewhat ethnically-diverse city.
+Sumner is a very ethnically-diverse city.
 The people who call Sumner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sumner residents report their race to be White, followed by Asian.
-Sumner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.83% of the city’s residents.
 Important ancestries of people in Sumner include Irish, English, Norwegian, and Italian.

 The most common language spoken in Sumner is English.
 Other important languages spoken here include Spanish and Arabic.